wanze/CarTrading/README.md

 3. Implement the feature.

-4. Merge all your local commits into a single commit (nice to have)

-You can commit as many commits as you like.
+4. Merge all your local commis into a single commit (nice to have) You can commit as many commits as you like.
 But before you push something on the remote master branch use the command git rebase to merge all your local commit